MatMercer/YouTube-Audio-Visualizer/README.md

 # YouTube Audio Visualizer
-YTAV, a HTML5 audio visualizer for YouTube.
+YTAV, a HTML5 & WebGL audio visualizer for YouTube.
 ![Failed to load the image!](https://media.giphy.com/media/3o6EhH71OcTqqp3ies/giphy.gif "Youtube Audio Visualizer")

 ## How do I use it?